cnabio/cnab-spec/103-bundle-runtime.md

 - The execution mode bit (`x`) must be set on the run tool
 - Exit codes: Exit code 0 is reserved for the case where the run tool exits with no errors.
 Non-zero exit codes are considered to be error states.
 These are interpreted according to [the Open Base Specification](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/V3_chap02.html#tag_18_08_02)
-- The special output stream STDERR should be used for outputing error text
+- The special output stream STDERR should be used to write error text

 ### Injecting Data Into the Invocation Image